 this change in my eating has worked wonders. i don’t worry about the next time i am going to eat or what it will be. i simply eat what i like, when i need to, and don’t eat too much.

-exercise has scaled back quite a bit since the wedding. instead of religiously going to the gym 6 days a week after work, i have become more lenient on how i get my workouts in. if i can’t make it to the gym, i make up for the lack of exercise by sprinting with the dogs or doing body weight movements while watching TV with marshall. there are always ways to squeeze extra moves in. to be honest, my life is too much fun to stress about making it to the gym EVERY day. i feel much more relaxed with this new schedule and i actually appreciate my workouts at the gym more because of this change. i get more excited for my workouts and i put more effort into them. it’s great. i would say that when i am not pregnant, i work out 2-3 times a week. being pregnant, i don’t work out at all. there, i said it. and i’m not sorry.
+exercise has scaled back quite a bit since having a kid. instead of religiously going to the gym 6 days a week after work, i have become more lenient on how i get my workouts in. if i can’t make it to the gym, i make up for the lack of exercise by sprinting with the dogs or doing body weight movements while watching TV with marshall. there are always ways to squeeze extra moves in. to be honest, my life is too much fun to stress about making it to the gym EVERY day. i feel much more relaxed with this new schedule and i actually appreciate my workouts at the gym more because of this change. i get more excited for my workouts and i put more effort into them. it’s great. i would say that when i am not pregnant, i work out 2-3 times a week. being pregnant, i don’t work out at all. there, i said it. and i’m not sorry.

 a few other things.